davidallan/oci_fn_rest_to_os/README.md

 # Introduction

 A number of simple patterns are defined;
-1 OCI API next page pattern (next page is in header)
-2 Next page info in body
+1 Query param for page and prop in headers for next page pattern (next page is in header) 2 Next page info in body
 3. Next page link is in body